If you’ve ever uploaded a video to YouTube, you’ve probably hoped your video would go viral.

 Still, there are some basic techniques you can use to help your video reach a larger audience.
 Below are seven top tips:

 Right timing.
 The best time to release your video is early in the work week.
-This seems counterintuitive, but people watch Youtube and Facebook videos more on Monday and Tuesday than they do on the weekends.
+This seems counterintuitive, but people watch YouTube and Facebook videos more on Monday and Tuesday than they do on the weekends.
 It’s possible to get hundreds or even thousands of views on a video on the first day of its release, but choosing the wrong day or time could put your content at a disadvantage.

 Optimize it for the news feed.
 Social media is heavily used on mobile, which means that even if you land on someone’s feed, they can easily scroll past your video and miss it.
-To draw attention, make the thumbnail photo eye-catching, and use large titles so people will get the idea of your video quickly.
+To draw attention, make the thumbnail photo eye-catching and use large titles so people will get the idea of your video quickly.
 Subtitles are also helpful, as many people catch up on their social feeds at work or in public places, where they may not want to turn up the volume.

 Reverse engineer other viral videos.
-Competitors and YouTubers from other market niches can be great inspirations for your own marketing content.
-In your free time, take a look at what’s trending on social sites and pinpoint the elements that make them so popular.
-With your marketing team, try to recreate these elements in your own content.
+Competitors and YouTubers from other market niches can be great inspirations for your marketing content.
+In your free time, look at what’s trending on social sites and pinpoint the elements that make them so popular.
+With your marketing team, try to recreate these elements in your content.
 Experiment with different approaches and different target audiences until you get your big hit!